 The best steak to dry age depends on different variables and factors within each animal.
 The most traditional product to dry age is beef with common cuts including the strip loin, the ribeye, and the sirloin.
 These cuts age well because the flavor and texture improve significantly.

-Most butchers typically age full or sub-primal cuts for the best effect and adhere to the old-world butcher’s technique to get a cut of steak with the best texture after a certain timeframe.
+Most butchers typically use a dry age refrigerator to age full or sub-primal cuts for the best effect and adhere to the old-world butcher’s technique to get a cut of steak with the best texture after a certain timeframe.

 How to make the best dry aged steak